cardboard-iguana/cardboard-iguana.com/log/2022-02-22-itprotv-comptia-security-plus-and-tryhackme-jr-security-analyst-intro.md

 ### Security Operations Center (SOC)

 Interesting shout-out to Feedly as a threat monitoring tool.
-I periodically return to Feedly, but can't help shake the feeling that I'm missing something that would help me use it more effectively...
+I periodically return to Feedly, but can't help shake the feeling that I'm missing something that would help me use it more effectively…

 * [Feedly](https://feedly.com/)